Andrei Zhdanov: Post-war ascendancy

 Zhdanov made a political comeback during 1946, when his main rival, Malenkov, temporarily lost his position as a party secretary.
 For the next two years, he was delegated by Stalin to direct the Soviet Union's cultural policy and to handle relations with the Eastern European states under or coming under communist control.
 He formulated what became known as the Zhdanov Doctrine ("The only conflict that is possible in Soviet culture is the conflict between good and best").
 In December 1946, he launched the attack on Anna Akhmatova and Mikhail Zoshchenko, two writers living in Zhdanov's former Leningrad fiefdom.
 He described Akhmatova, arguably then the greatest living Russian poet, as "half nun, half whore".
-Zhanov was the founding editor-in-chief of the Agitprop journal Kultura i zhizn which he held until 1948.
+Zhdanov was the founding editor-in-chief of the Agitprop journal Kultura i zhizn which he held until 1948.

+Zhdanov's campaign resulted in the persecution of cutures of non-Russian peoples in the Soviet Union, in particular Jews.
+In Ukraine it was expressed in the critic of "bourgeois nationalism" and resulted in the condemnation of a number of Ukrainian authors and scientists, among them Andriy Malyshko, Yuriy Yanovskyi and Alexander Dovzhenko, as well as change of editors in the magazines Dnipro and Vitchyzna.
+Zhdanov's line demanded to achieve a "closer amalgamation" of Ukrainian culture with the Russian one.

 In 1947, he organised the Cominform, which was designed to coordinate and control the communist parties around the world.
 At a famous speech at Szklarska Poręba in September 1947, Zhdanov warned his fellow communists that the world was now split into two hostile camps and that the Cominform was needed to oppose the "frank expansionist programme" of the US.

 In January 1948, he presided over a three-day conference in the Kremlin, to which more than 70 composers, musicians and music critics, including Dmitri Shostakovich, Sergei Prokofiev, Aram Khachaturian, and Nikolai Myaskovsky were summoned to be lectured by Zhdanov on why they should avoid "formalism" in music.
 A persistent story is that Zhdanov played the piano during the conference to demonstrate how music should be written, but years later that story was furiously denied by Shostakovich, who attributed it to "toadies".
 Zhdanov's cultural policy rested on the Soviets' "critically assimilating the cultural heritage of all nations and all times" to "take what was most inspiring".